Local volumes, equisingularity, and generalized smoothability: Numerical control of Whitney--Thom equisingularity

 \section{Numerical control of Whitney--Thom equisingularity}

-Preserve the setup from the previous section.
-In this section we apply the LVF to obtain numerical control for Whitney--Thom equisingularity (the $W_f$ and $A_f$ conditions) for $(X,0) \rightarrow (Y,0)$ and a function $f \colon X \rightarrow \mathbb{C}$.
-By this we mean finding invariants that depend only on the fibers $X_y,f_y$ whose constancy across $Y$ is equivalent to Whitney--Thom equisingularity.
+Preserve the setup from the previous section: let $(X,0) \subset (\mathbb{C}^{n+k},0)$ be a reduced complex analytic germ, and let $(Y,0)$ be a linear subspace of $(X,0)$ of dimension $k$.
+As before, view $X$ as the total space of the family $h \colon (X,0) \rightarrow (Y,0)$ induced by a smooth retraction with fibers transverse to $Y$.
+In this section we apply the LVF and the Principle of Specialization of Integral Dependence (Thm.\ \ref{PSID}) to obtain numerical control for Whitney--Thom equisingularity (the $W_f$ and $A_f$ conditions) for $h \colon (X,0) \rightarrow (Y,0)$ and a function $f \colon X \rightarrow \mathbb{C}$.
+By this we mean finding invariants that depend on the fibers $X_y,f_y$ whose constancy across $Y$ is equivalent to Whitney--Thom equisingularity.

-The goal is to come up with finitely many invariants associated with each $X_y$ which control equisingularity for all families having $X_y$ as a member.
-When $X_y$ are isolated singularities this can be done thanks to Grauert's theorem \cite{Grauert} as the base space of miniversal deformations of each $X_y$ is finite.
-Then we can view $(X,0) \rightarrow (Y,0)$ as a subfamily of $(\mathcal{X},0) \rightarrow (W,0)$ such that $X_0 = \mathcal{X}_0$, $W$ is a component of the miniversal base space of $X_0$ and $\mathcal{X}$ is the total deformation space of $X_0$ over $W$.
-In the case the volume is stable over $W$, there is a unique invariant associated with each $X_y$ that controls equisingularity for all families with irreducible bases that are subspaces of $W$.
-All deformations considered below are embedded deformations of $X_0 \subset \mathbb{C}^n$.